 Students who require an advisor's signature on financial aid appeals may bring the appropriate form to their assigned advisor during walk-in advising hours.
 An appointment will be necessary if the advisor must verify the remaining degree requirements for the financial aid appeal.

 Students are not required to see an academic advisor before submitting the online graduation application however students are encouraged to meet with an advisor before the semester of their anticipated graduation.
 During this meeting, the advisor can review the student's degree plan and confirm that all degree requirements will be satisfied upon the successful completion of the final semesters course work.

 To Assist with the Processing of International Student Forms

 International students who require an advisor's signature to verify enrollment may bring the appropriate forms to the ASC for an advisor's during walk-in advising.
 International students who require an advisor's verification of progress toward a degree will need to make an appointment with an advisor.
 Academic advisors can assist with the processing of international student forms (i.e. provide signatures), however these forms are distributed by the International Students Services Office and must be processed according to their guidelines.

 University of Houston students with a cumulative GPA below 2.0 who have not declared a major but are approaching junior standing may be referred to the College of Technology for an academic contract.
-Students seeking a contract with the College of Technology should submit an application for a contract to the Academic Services Center.
+Students seeking a contract with the College of Technology should submit an application for a contract to their assigned advisor.
 Students do not need to set an appointment with an advisor to submit an application for a contract.
 If the application is approved the student will be contacted by the ASC to schedule a time to meet with an advisor to discuss the terms of the contract.

 All Students reapplying from suspension must apply for readmission as a former student at ApplyTexas.org.In addition, students must follow College of Technology procedures for Readmission from Suspension.